 How does this medication work?
 What will it do for me?

 This medication is used to manage psychotic disorders such as agitated depression and schizophrenia.
-It also is used as a tranquilizer to help reduce agitated and disruptive behaviour and to manage severe nausea and vomiting.
+It also is used to manage severe nausea and vomiting.
 It works by affecting the balance of certain chemicals in the brain.